Victor-Chimenti/Locator/Locator/README.md

 These items should be addressed:
 1. The distance value used to sort the ATM Objects by distance from the user is currently displayed on the Razor page as a default geography value.
 The value is derived using the NetTopologySuite library and can be converted to kilometers or miles.
 This conversion needs to be done yet.
 2. The mapMethods.js file has a method called createMarkerFromJsonRecord() which produces the map markers.
 This method also creates the event listeners that are used on the marker to display the title box and generate directions.
 This method needs to add a thrid event listener so that the cards hide and display based on the filter-search checkboxes.
+3. The Razor page uses a for loop to display the ATM Object Cards in the div#sidebar.
+This logic can potentiall be moved server-side to the ViewModel level or the Controller level.